netlify/pod-integrations-slackbot/.github/ISSUE_TEMPLATE/integration-request.md

 ---
-name: Content request
+name: Integration request
-about: Suggest an idea for this team
+about: Suggest an integration for Netlify
 title: ''
 labels: ''
 assignees: ''